All students must meet the Requirements for the Accelerated Master's Degree Programs

 This accelerated master’s degree program (AMP) is designed to offer select UVM undergraduate science majors the opportunity to obtain both their bachelor’s degree and a master’s degree in Pharmacology in a total of five years of study.
 Students may choose to complete either a thesis-based or non-thesis AMP.
 The objective of Department of Pharmacology Master’s Program is to provide a broad knowledge base of pharmacological concepts, preparing students for careers in pharmaceutical, biotechnology and related industries; or to increase their competitiveness to pursue additional graduate degrees.
 Research interests in the Department of Pharmacology are diverse, with special emphasis on cardiovascular and cerebrovascular pharmacology, physiology, neurovascular coupling, signal transduction, and medicinal chemistry/cancer chemotherapy.

 The Department of Pharmacology offers thesis-based and non-thesis Master of Science degrees.
 The thesis-based M.S. degree is a course and research based program, with 24 credits in coursework, and 6 credits of research.
+Students may choose thesis advisors from within the Department of Pharmacology, or with approval from the program director, may choose faculty from outside of the Department.
+This gives students a wide range of options for selecting thesis advisors conducting pharmacology research.
 A thesis is written and there is a defense.
 A non-thesis M.S. degree requires 30 credits in coursework, but does not require a thesis or a thesis defense.
 Following acceptance into the program by the Graduate College, students enrolled in this program can take up to six credits of graduate-level courses that will count towards both a bachelor’s degree and the master’s in pharmacology degree.
 An additional three credits of graduate level coursework taken after acceptance into the program can be applied towards the master’s degree provided that these three credits are not used to fulfill undergraduate degree requirements.
 Students would then be expected to complete remaining master’s degree requirements during a fifth year of study.
 Full-time graduate student status will start the summer after their undergraduate graduation and will be expected to be maintained until completion of their master’s degree in Pharmacology.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science